bcjgit/EECS-338-Final-Project/README.md

 # EECS-338-Final-Project

-## Power iteration for lage dense matrices using multiple GPUs
+## Power iteration for large dense matrices using multiple GPUs

 The idea here is the following: